Fix: fatal: remote origin already exists

 git remote set-url origin https://github.com/user/new-repo.gitThis keeps your history and branches intact while pointing origin at a new location.

-If you accidentally deleted your .git folder and lost your repository, see fixing a missing .git directory for recovery steps.
+If you accidentally deleted your .git folder and lost your repository, you will need to recover the directory before any remote command can succeed.

 Fix 6: Switch Between HTTPS and SSH